Andreas Papandreou: European Economic Community

 Papandreou dropped his campaign pledge to hold a referendum on EEC membership and submitted a memorandum of demands to the EEC in March 1982.
 The memorandum asked for special treatment and financial support based on Greece's unique characteristics.
-EEC delayed its response until after the date which Greece could opt out of its entry into the EEC, then rejected the Greek memorandum in March 1983.
-However, the EEC promised support via the newly created "Integrated Mediterranean Programs" and Papandreou declared victory.
+EEC delayed its response until after the date by which Greece could opt out of its entry into the EEC, then rejected the Greek memorandum in March 1983.
+However, the EEC promised support via the newly created "Integrated Mediterranean Programs", and Papandreou declared victory.
 Greece began to become increasingly dependent on EEC funding, reaching 4.5% of Greece's GDP by 1989.
-In March 1985, Papandreou stated that Greece would remain in EEC for the foreseeable future because "the cost of leaving would be much higher than the cost of staying," prompting no reaction from within the party.
+In March 1985, Papandreou stated that Greece would remain in the EEC for the foreseeable future because "the cost of leaving would be much higher than the cost of staying," prompting no reaction from within the party.